markhibberd/lambdajam-patterns-in-types/README.md

  - Challenges are in roughly increasing difficulty.

- - Challenges can be done in order (except 8b which depends on  5, 6, 7.
+ - Challenges can be done in any order (except 8b which depends on  5, 6, 7.

  - There is a branch that answers each challenge.
 If you want to skip a challenge (for example, you wanted to do 7 and 8b, you can merge